uk-gov-dft/bluebadge-usermanagement-service/src/acceptance-tests/README.md

 #### Start the usermanagement service

-First you need to start the usermanagement service by executing following commands
+First you need to start the user management and message services

 ```
-cd usermanagement-service
-git pull
-git checkout whateverbranch
-cd model
-gradle install
-cd ../client
-gradle install
-cd ..
-gradle build
 gradle bootRun
 ```

 #### How to run api acceptance tests

-You may need to install maven plugin in intellij.

-Then go to api-acceptance-test project and right click on pom.xml → Add as Maven project

 ```
-mvn clean verify -f api-acceptance-tests/pom.xml -Pacceptance-test
+gradle acceptanceTests
 ```

 ### Relevant Articles: